kbathina/academic-kickstart/content/project/belief-propagation.md

 date = 2017-09-27

 # Project title.
-title = "Belief Propagation and Community Detection" author = "Krishna Bathina and Filippo Radicchi"
+title = "Error-Correcting Decoders for Communities in Networks" author = "Krishna Bathina and Filippo Radicchi"

 # Project summary to display on homepage.